Topics of plans for the section "Knowledge"

 Characteristic features of human intuitive abilities:

-a) the surprise of solving the task;
+a) unexpectedness of the solution of the task;

-4. Individual nature of intuition:
+4. Individual character of intuition:

-A) the different degree of remoteness from consciousness;
+A) different degrees of remoteness from consciousness;

-Objective and subjective side of truth.
+Objective and subjective aspects of truth.

 Absolute and relative truth.